florianmilc/rtd-mkdocs/docs/creating_mkd.md

 # Creating MkDocs Configuration File

-MkDocs allows you to create and run a website.
+MkDocs allows you to quickly create a website and run it locally on your computer.
-The documentation source files for MkDocs consists of Markdown content files and YAML configuration files.
+The source files for a project that uses MkDocs consists of Markdown content files and YAML configuration files.

 !!! tip

-    Running a website locally by using MkDocs, requires MkDocs installed on your computer.
+    Running a website locally requires MkDocs installed on your computer.
 See [Installing MkDocs](install_mkd.md).

 **Procedure:**